RaghubirChimni/instagramFollowersCheck/README.md

-# instagramNotFollowers
+# instagramFollowersCheck
-This Python script outputs a list of people in notFollowingBack.txt that do not follow you back.
+This Python script checks if people follow you back on Instagram and outputs a list of people in notFollowingBack.txt that do not follow you back.

 usage:
 1. Request your Instagram data